gemstone/root-dev/docs/AddLibrarySteps.md

         {41B5D5D3-9A97-48ED-840C-188A0CA95480}.Development|Any CPU.ActiveCfg = Development|Any CPU
         {41B5D5D3-9A97-48ED-840C-188A0CA95480}.Development|Any CPU.Build.0 = Development|Any CPU
    ```
-10. Complete all removals:
+10. Complete all `Debug` and `Release` removals:
     1. From `GlobalSection(ProjectConfigurationPlatforms) = postSolution`
     2. To associated `EndGlobalSection`
-11. Failing to remove the `Debug` and `Release` build configruations will cause new clones of `root-dev` to auto-open the `Debug` build configuration which causes NuGet `package` based references instead of desired `project` based references for cross-project debugging - defeating the purpose of the solution
+11. Failing to remove the `Debug` and `Release` build configruations will cause new clones of `root-dev` to auto-open the `Debug` build configuration which causes NuGet `package` based references instead of desired `project` based references for cross-project debugging - defeating the purpose of the solution.
+See [Relative Project Paths](root-dev#relative-project-paths) info.
 12. Re-open root-dev solution to verify that the manual changes succeeded
 13. Commit updates with a message like "Added Gemstone.Security project to root-dev solution with project-based references"
 14. Check-in updates